 - Graphic design workshops – created specifically to help scientists improve their visual communication.
 The workshops cover the basics of good graphic design practice and provide hands-on experience of creating editable, adaptable figures.

 - Freelance graphic design and illustration – helping scientists to create beautiful and effective figures and graphical abstracts, that can then be adapted for use in papers, presentations and more.

 - Ongoing research – writing and presenting about practice-based research in the arts and the graphic design of scientific visual communication.

-As part of her on-going research, Gill is collaborating with the Centre for Neuroimaging Sciences at King’s College London, working on the production of conceptual figures.
-That collaboration is documented on a dedicated website, Neuroscience & Graphic Design, and has associated Instagram and Twitter feeds as neurographical.
+In 2017, as part of her PhD research, Gill began a collaboration with members of the Centre for Neuroimaging Sciences, at King’s College London.
+That collaboration is ongoing and is documented in full on a dedicated website, Neuroscience & Graphic Design.

 To get in touch with Gill, email her directly at:

 Throughout November 2022, Gill ran another series of graphic design workshops for research scientists at KCL Health Faculties, covering both the basics of good graphic design practice and the use of Adobe Illustrator to create editable and adaptable figures.
 Gill is currently working with members of the Health Sciences Doctoral Training Centre at KCL to revise and update the online training materials associated with the graphic design workshops, with another series of workshops planned for March 2023.